 1: Connect your Android/iOS device and Chromecast to the same WiFi network.

-5: The video will stream on the TV where your Chromecast device.
+6: The video from the VLC app will stream on your Chromecast device.

 Note: For subtitles, playback speed, and other features, just tap the three-dot menu icon located next to the play/pause button.

 6: To stop the casting from the Android or iPhone, tap the Cast icon again and choose Disconnect.

-Unlike Android and iOS, the VLC app on Windows doesn’t have a cast icon to stream the videos.
-However, it supports streaming the videos to Chromecast.
-For that, you need to install VLC 3.0 and above on your Windows 10 device or any other Windows desktop or laptop, as users with lower versions cannot cast videos.
+Unlike Android and iOS, the VLC app on Windows or Mac PC doesn’t have a Cast icon to stream the videos.
+However, it supports streaming videos to Chromecast.
+For that, you need to install VLC 3.0 and above on your computer or laptop, as users with lower versions cannot cast videos.
 If you are using the older version, get the latest version of VLC from the official website.

 1: Make sure that your Windows device and Chromecast are on the same WiFi network.